AS IT IS BIG

 THE RING OF FIRE – GREENSTONE AREA

 The Ring of Fire is Canada’s largest potential mining development in over a century.
 Situated about 500 km northeast of Thunder Bay, the area hosts major chromite, nickel, copper, zinc and platinum deposits.
 Chromite is the key mined material in the production of stainless steel.
-Noront Resources‘ Eagle’s project is the most advanced mining project in the Ring of Fire.
+Noront Resources‘ Eagle’s Nest Nickel-Copper-PGE Deposit is the most advanced mining project in the Ring of Fire.
 Major business development opportunities exist for Indigenous partnerships, mining development & supply, minerals processing, environmental services, road construction, energy, transportation, telecommunications and other services.

 NORTH SHORE OF LAKE SUPERIOR